 Earthquakes in Georgia?
 To many, that sounds like the premise for a really bad movie on the SyFy channel.
 However far-fetched it may sound, at 10:23 p.m. on February 14, 2014, an earthquake with a magnitude of 4.1 shook the earth 7 miles west of Edgefield, South Carolina.
 Some 150 miles away, residents in the metro Atlanta area began reporting feeling their houses shake and the earth moving beneath their feet.
 Fortunately, there were no injuries from the earthquake.

 Two days later, on February 16th, a 3.2 magnitude earthquake struck Edgefield, South Carolina for a second time.
 According to the United State Geological Survey, the quake on February 16th was considered an aftershock.
 Again, several Georgians felt the effects of the South Carolina earthquake.

 Earthquakes in the Carolinas and Georgia are not as uncommon as you might think.
 In August 1974, a 4.3 magnitude earthquake happened in Georgia.
 Similarly, three other similar magnitude earthquakes have occurred in South Carolina over the past 40 years.

 Now that you know earthquakes in Georgia are not only possible plots for SyFy movies, are you insured against damage should a more powerful earthquake strike?
 In recent years, with strange weather patterns, floods have become more common.
 Perhaps we are entering an era where earthquakes will become more prevalent.
-As flood insurance has become more common among previously skeptical Georgia residents, we at Kaine Law, LLC, encourage those same skeptics to seriously consider earthquake insurance.
+As flood insurance has become more common among previously skeptical Georgia residents, we at Kaine Law, encourage those same skeptics to seriously consider earthquake insurance.

 Insurance is a safeguard.
 It does not mean that you expect something to happen or that it is more likely to happen.
 Instead, having the right insurance gives you peace of mind that you are protected IF it – whatever it may be – happens.